alik7-cmd/permission-manager/Readme.md

 }
 ```

-Thats it!
+That's it!
 You are all set to use the library.

 ## How to use it

 Pretty easy!
-Just add below code if you need multiple permission to ask at the same time.
+Just add below code if you need multiple permissions to ask at the same time.

 ``` kotlin
 private val listOfPermissions: Array<String> =